Social Media APIs in 2026: Developer's Guide to Every Platform

 Research API.
 Read access to public post and user data.
 Available only to approved academic researchers in the US and EU.
 Not a commercial product.
 If you see a “social listening” pitch built on the TikTok Research API, ask hard questions.

-The unaudited-mode trap is the single most common reason TikTok integrations look broken on day one.
+The sandbox-mode trap is the single most common reason TikTok integrations look broken on day one.
 Posts go up, but no one can see them.
-Read your access state before you debug anything else.
+Confirm your app has cleared audit before you debug anything else.

 YouTube Data API